 Abuse is something that is said or done that hurts another person physically, emotionally, sexually or mentally.
-Domestic violence is a number of abusive behaviours, both physical and non-physical, that may occur frequently or infrequently.
+Domestic violence is a pattern of abusive behaviours, both physical and non-physical, that may occur frequently or infrequently.
 In most cases there is pattern of abuse.

 →Call us and we’ll help you understand your own pattern of violence and abuse.